-20+ SEO Words You Should Delete From Your Vocabulary Immediately
+25+ SEO Words To Delete, Add, Or Reconsider In The Web3 Era

 I have no confirmation, but I am speculating given how much work Google is putting into snippet extraction, I believe the need for meta descriptions will disappear.

-SEO Words Trending In
+SEO Words Trending In:

 Featured Snippets

-OK, I know people are talking about these a ton already, but I don’t think that everyone truly understand just how important this is.
+OK, I know people are talking about these a ton already, but I don’t think that everyone truly understands just how important this is.

 The real featured snippets story will be told once more than half of all search queries are by voice, and most people take their one answer from a verbal SERP – a SERP that has only one answer, and that answer will be taken from what we call a featured snippet today.